Attack could not have been foreseen, claims SPCA president Weitzman

 When the 1989 first edition of the National Animal Control Association Training Guide went to press, no dog adopted from a U.S. shelter was known to have ever killed anyone.
 Two wolf hybrids rehomed from shelters killed children while the first NACA Training Guide was in production, but the next fatality inflicted by a shelter dog––a pit bull––did not occur until 2003.

-Since 2007, however, U.S. shelter dogs are known to have killed at least 43 people.
+Since 2007, however, at least 43 U.S. shelter dogs are known to have killed people.
 Among the dogs were 31 pit bulls, seven bull mastiffs, three Rottweilers, a husky, and a “Labrador mix” who appeared to be part pit bull.

 Many of the shelter dogs who went on to kill people were cleared for adoption through use of the SAFER test, introduced by animal behaviorist Emily Weiss in 1999-2000, amid complaints by pit bull advocates that too many pit bulls were failing the older behavioral screening tests developed by Sue Sternberg of Rondout Kennels and others.